 Subsidies are also available to businesses in Defence, Manufacturing and MedTech sectors through our program partnerships.
 These lower the cost of an internship by up to 50%.

-The Australian Mathematical Sciences Institute (AMSI) is the collaborative enterprise of Australia’s mathematical sciences.
-It exists to give independence to the discipline and provide infrastructure so that initiatives can be taken to the national and international stage.
-These measures fall largely into three classes – research and higher education, school education and engagement with the industrial and commercial world.
+The Australian Mathematical Sciences Institute (AMSI) is an independent Australian collaborative enterprise of mathematical sciences.
+It provides universities with infrastructure, so that initiatives can be taken to the national and international stage.
+It works in three areas: research and higher education, school education, and engagement with the industrial and commercial world.

 AMSI’s internship program was established in 2007 as part of a $2 million Collaborative and Structural Reform (CASR) grant through the State Government of Victoria.
 At this time, the program focused solely on postgraduate students within the mathematical sciences discipline.